xiaosuhu/midas-ai-in-research/docs/02_writing_communication.md

-# Grant & Paper Writing with AI
+# Writing & Communication with AI

 - Brainstorming aims, structuring sections, clarity edits
 - Transparency: acknowledge AI assistance when required by the funder/journal